visionary-software-solutions/vitalizr/features/DONE.md

 <p>As a patient, because I want to proactively monitor my health, I want to be able to store my body water percentage at a particular
 point in time.</p>
 <p>As a patient, because I want to review my health, I want to be retrieve my body water percentage for a time range.</p>
+<p>As a patient, because I want to proactively monitor my health, I want to be able to store my body fat percentage at a particular
+point in time.</p>
+<p>As a patient, because I want to review my health, I want to be retrieve my body fat percentage for a time range.</p>